evanharmon/in-mono/headspace/aws/aws-exam-tips-services.md

 - for bandwidth contrained offline data transfers
 - does not support automated / accelerated online data transfers bc not the use case

+## Data Lifecycle Manager

+- useful for managing creation, retention, deletion of EBS snapshots
+- supports automated cross-account EBS snapshots

+## EBS

+- stored in S3 but NOT visible to you

+## SnowBall Edge

+- max storage is 80 TB

+## Database Migration Service

+- have to manage an EC2 instance for replication!!